LouisJustinTALLOT/cpp-docs.fr-fr/docs/parallel/concrt/reference/concurrent-unordered-map-class.md

  L’index de compartiment.

 ### <a name="return-value"></a>Valeur de retour
- Un itérateur pointant vers le début de la plage.
+ Un itérateur pointant vers le début du compartiment.

 ##  <a name="unsafe_bucket"></a> unsafe_bucket